dermesser/libsocket/README.md

 ##PLATFORMS

-I'm happy to get test reports and experiences.
+I'd like to get test reports and experiences from you.
 I already tested the library under the following conditions:

 * Linux 3.1, gcc-4.6, TCP IPv4 sockets
 * Linux 3.1, gcc-4.7, TCP IPv4 sockets

 It is planned to test and get libsocket working on OpenBSD 5.0.
+If you want, you may port it anywhere.